 TYING THE KNOT

-A merger between TIM's network and Open Fibre would create a near-monopoly for broadband rollout in Italy, but such a move could prove difficult to implement.
-TIM's network is valued at up to 15 billion euros (12.84 billion pounds), analysts say, versus a valuation for newcomer Open Fibre of more than 2 billion euros.
+A merger between TIM's network and Open Fiber would create a near-monopoly for broadband rollout in Italy, but such a move could prove difficult to implement.
+TIM's network is valued at up to 15 billion euros ($17 billion), analysts say, versus a valuation for newcomer Open Fiber of more than 2 billion euros.

-Each day that passes the value of the copper-part of TIM's network loses value as more customers migrate to fibre.
+Each day that passes the value of the copper-part of TIM's network loses value as more customers migrate to fiber.